When buying property at auction, the buying process is very different from buying via an estate agents.

-- Make sure you have the required finances in place.
+Make sure you have the required finances in place.
 Guide prices are a general indication as to the sellers reserve price.
-Our mortgage advisors, The Steve Williams Partnership will be happy to advise you upon finance proposals and costs - Tel 01792 480001.
+Our mortgage advisors, The Mortgage Advice Bureau will be happy to advise you upon finance proposals and costs - Tel 01792 762938.

 On The Day Of The Property Auction

-- You are responsible from the date of the exchange for the property, so you must
+You are responsible from the date of the exchange for the property, so you must insure it immediately

 if you have any further questions do not hesitate to Contact Us

 The Vendor is the person or organisation selling a property or plot of land.
 Conversely the purchaser is the buyer.

 Guide Prices are an indication of what price the property is expected to sell for on the day.
 These can change in the run up to an auction

 A reserve price is the lowest price the Vendor will accept.
 Setting of a reserve price will be disclosed but the amount of the reserve will not.

 The catalogue contains details of the property and the General Conditions of Sale and other useful information.
 You must read these carefully.

 Q: Can I bid by telephone or via the Auctioneer?